KxSystems/embedPy/README.md

 q)pyarray:.p.pyeval"np.array(np.arange(10))"
 q)pyarray
 foreign
 q)print pyarray
 [0 1 2 3 4 5 6 7 8 9]
 q)help pyarray / interactive help on object
 ```

-For convenience `p.q` defines `print` and `help` in the top-level namespace of a q workspace it is loaded into, these are aliases for `.p.printpy` and `.p.help` respectively.
+For convenience `p.q` defines `print` and `help` in the top-level namespace of a q workspace it is loaded into.
+These are aliases for `.p.printpy` and `.p.help` respectively.
 If you do not want this behavior, comment out these lines in `p.q` before loading it.

 ```q
 /comment out if you do not want print or help defined in your top level directory